Your first time on track

 1. Arrive a Bit Early – Plan to arrive 20–30 minutes before the driver’s meeting.
 Don’t put yourself in a rush before the day starts.

-2. Put the Schedule on Your Phone – It is going to be an overwhelming day.
+2. Put the Schedule on Your Phone – It will be an overwhelming day.
 Have your schedule within easy reach.
 I take a photo of it.

 3. Forget – Forget about everything you’ve learned driving on the street.
 Those habits are horrible for the track.